ILLGrenoble/ngx-fs-client/README.md

  - `basePath: string`

-    Requests to the `Node FS Server` are made to the same host as the angular app: a proxy is required to forward the requests to the server.
+    Requests to the `Node FS API` are made to the same host as the angular app: a proxy is required to forward the requests to the server.
 In development mode this can be using the webpack proxy config, for example with the basePath of ``files'` we can specify a proxy conf such as:

     ```
     {